Slim Harrison - Sunnyland Music: Biography

-Brenda Ambush Harrison joined Slim in creating "The Peaceweavers", a program of music & stories from around the world.
+Brenda Ambush Harrison joined Slim in creating "The Peaceweavers", a program of Music & Stories of Peace from around the world.
 Brenda weaves the "Peaceweavers' Wheel" with children and sings songs of Peace with Slim as the children play along with instruments from around the world.

 CONCERTS: Slim's school concerts, titled: "Exploring the Roots of American Folk Music", teach children about the many cultures that brought different flavors to the American Musical Gumbo.
 Students are given an opportunity to join the "Sunnyland Band" and play along on spoons, jugs, washboards, skiffleboards, limberjacks, washtub bass, PA Dutch “stumpf-fiddles”, African tambourines, Cajun frattrois, Native American whammy-diddles, Chinese "Gao" bead drums, Latin maracas, castanuelas & guiros.

 Slim also performs Nationally & Internationally, either solo or with the "Barnstormers" (see links) & the "Rock Candy Cloggers" in concerts, school residencies, festivals, barn dances, conferences and library concert series.

 ARTIST IN RESIDENCE PROGRAMS: Workshop Residencies teach how to make & play various instruments as well as teaching regional folk dances for an All School Hoedown where the students become the band while Mr. Slim calls the figures for an Afri'lachian Hoedown/Fiesta.
 In the evening, a Family Hoedown gets the whole family out on the floor dancing!